dhannywi/surfwax_iss/README.md

 ```

 #### 4. Route `/epochs/<epoch>`
-Since we now know the epochs in the data set, we can query for the state vectors for a specific Epoch.
-To do this, Execute the command `curl localhost:5000/epochs/<epoch>` on your terminal, but replace `<epoch>` with a particular epoch you are interested in.
+We can query for the state vectors for a specific Epoch in the dataset.
+To do this, execute the command `curl localhost:5000/epochs/<epoch>` on your terminal, but replace `<epoch>` with a particular epoch you are interested in.

-For example: `curl localhost:5000/epochs/2023-061T08:09:00.000Z`
+For example, `curl localhost:5000/epochs/2023-061T08:09:00.000Z` results in output below:

-The resulting output will be similar to below:

 ```console
 username:~/surfwax_iss$ curl localhost:5000/epochs/2023-061T08:09:00.000Z